-Alex had his Zoo Keeper for the day experience in September, so I spent an afternoon exploring, we had a week’s all inclusive holiday in the south of Spain, went shopping for my sister’s wedding dress and spent an afternoon at Friendsfest.
+Alex had his Zoo Keeper for the day experience in September, so I spent an afternoon exploring.
+We had a week’s all inclusive holiday in the south of Spain.
+Following that, I went wedding dress shopping with my sister and spent an afternoon at Friendsfest.

-October was the month I re-decorated my living room, making it way more homey, we went climbing for the first time, I organised my sister’s hen party, spent almost a week with the family back home, I became an auntie again (my brother’s little girl is super cute!)
+October was the month I re-decorated my living room, making it way more homey.
+We went climbing for the first time, I organised my sister’s hen party and spent almost a week with the family back home.
+I also became an auntie again (my brother’s little girl is super cute!)
 AND finally quit my career to start over – I finally realised PR wasn’t for me.

-I started CBT in November (on the road to thinking healthier), freelanced for a couple of weeks, found out I got the job I REALLY wanted, more catch-ups with friends, all the food and seeing an American in Paris.
+I started CBT in November (on the road to thinking healthier).
+I freelanced for a couple of weeks and found out I got the job I REALLY wanted.
+There were more catch-ups with friends, all the food and seeing an American in Paris too!